syncfusion-content/javascript-docs/js/TreeMap/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with JavaScript TreeMap | Syncfusion
-description: getting started
+description: Learn here all about getting started with Syncfusion Essential JavaScript TreeMap component, it's elements and more details.
 platform: js
 control: TreeMap
 documentation: ug
 api: /api/js/ejtreemap
 ---

-# Getting Started
+# Getting Started with JavaScript TreeMap

 This section explains briefly about how to create a **TreeMap** in your application with **JavaScript**.